What exactly is bankruptcy? People often refer to having no money as “being bankrupt”.

-Bankruptcy is broken down into different Chapters of the United States Bankruptcy Code.
+Bankruptcy is broken down into different types by Chapters of the United States Bankruptcy Code.

 Each Chapter has different eligibility requirements, costs, benefits, and treats assets and debts differently.

 The main Chapters for individuals and corporations are Chapters 7, 11, and 13.
-There are other Chapters for Family Farmers and Fishermen (Chapter 12) , municipalities (Chapter 9) and foreign insolvency proceedings, but they will not be examined here.
+There are other Chapters for Family Farmers and Fishermen (Chapter 12) , municipalities (Chapter 9) and foreign insolvency proceedings (Chapter 15), but they will not be examined here.

 Not all debts are dischargeable in bankruptcy.
 Congress has excluded many debts from discharge, such as domestic support obligations, some tax obligations less than 3 years old, student loans and others.
 Some debts are dischargeable unless the creditor takes action to object to them by a deadline in the bankruptcy case.
 These include debts incurred through fraud, willful and malicious damage to property, breach of fiduciary duty and others.
 See Which Debts Are Dischargeable In Bankruptcy? for information on debt discharge in bankruptcy.

 Chapter 7 Bankruptcy:

-The basic concept in Chapter 7 is that the debtor filing bankruptcy simply does not have enough income or assets with which to pay their debts.
+The basic concept in Chapter 7 is that the debtor filing this type of bankruptcy simply does not have enough income or assets with which to pay their debts.
 Thus, if one qualifies for Chapter 7, they do not have to make any payments and they get rid of all dischargeable debts.

 The trade-off is that in Chapter 7 you give up any non-exempt assets or, property, that you own or to which you own the rights.

 Exemptions are protections for value of assets owned.
-For example, if you lived in California for the last 2 years and filed a Chapter 7 case, and purchased your home more than 3 1/2 years before the case is filed, you can exempt up to $75,000 of the equity in your home.
+For example, if you lived in California for the last 2 years and filed a Chapter 7 case, and purchased your home more than 3 1/2 years before the case is filed, you can exempt up to $626,400 of the equity in your home.

 Every state has different exemption laws that protect different assets in differing amounts.
 Which state’s (or federal) exemption law applies in a case depends on where the debtor has resided for the 2.5 years prior to filing the case.
 See More on Exemptions